RomainLefeuvre/OpenAndroidDataset/README.md

 ### Installation

-ToDo : provide a docker containe
+ToDo : provide a docker container

 - Create a config file based on the template
 - go to scripts folder